“I had the weirdest dream last night!”

 - Unsteadiness, which increases the risk of falls.

-- Worsening sleep apnea, as the drug relaxes the throat muscles.
+- Worsening sleep apnea, as the drug relaxes your throat muscles.

-Many people who act out their dreams don’t tell their doctors, says Dr. Rodriguez.
+But many people who act out their dreams don’t tell their doctors, says Dr. Horvat.

 “Maybe you feel embarrassed, but you have to share this with your physician,” she stresses.
 “We can work on ways to keep you and your partner safe — and in the same bed.”